 On January 22, 2021, the Company's Board of Directors authorized a reverse stock split at an exchange ratio of one (1) share of common stock for every three (3) shares of common stock.
-The reverse stock split was effective on January 25, 2021, such that every three (3) shares of common stock have been automatically converted into one (1)

-share of common stock.
+The reverse stock split was effective on January 25, 2021, such that every three (3) shares of common stock have been automatically converted into one (1) share of common stock.
 The Company did not issue fractional certificates for post-reverse split shares in connection with the reverse stock split.
 Rather, all shares of common stock that are held by a stockholder were aggregated and each stockholder received the number of whole shares resulting from the combination of the shares so aggregated.
 Any fractions resulting from the reverse stock split computation were rounded up to the next whole share.

-All of the Company's share and per share amounts of common stock included in this Form 10-KT have been retroactively adjusted to reflect the reverse stock split.
+All of the Company's share and per share amounts of common stock included in this Form 10-K for the nine months ended December 31, 2021 and as of December 31, 2021 have been retroactively adjusted to reflect the reverse stock split.